jonfernq/Extrajudicial-Killing-Philippines/README.md

 ## Extrajudicial-Killing-Philippines

 Research on the long history of Extrajudicial Killing in the Philippines, one specific instance of which is the 'War on Drugs' of 2016.
+The datasets and graphics generated here replaces the previous found [here](https://github.com/jonfernq/-jonfernq-Inquirer_List_of_Extrajudicial_Killings).

 ### Graphics